 Fill the Fridge with Good Food

-Diet plays a major role in how our bodies react to stress.
+What you eat plays a major role in how your body reacts to stress.
 Leafy greens, oranges, salmon and dark chocolate are just a few foods that are known to help boost the mood and lessen stress.

 Has your child been cramming for a test for hours?
-Encourage them to go outside and get some fresh air.
+Encourage them to go outside and get some fresh air (while practicing proper social distancing).
 Breathing in fresh air increases energy and sunlight improves your mood and helps to prevent stress.

-Does your teen juggle a part-time job, schoolwork and soccer practice … all in the same day?
-In between all of the madness, he or she may need to take a quick moment for themselves.
+In between all of the madness, your teen may need to take a quick moment for themselves.
 Meditation, even for a short period of time, is one of the top ways your busy teen can calm his or her mind during very active days.
 Mindful meditation can also improve the brain and help reduce anxiety.

 Get Them to Sleep